victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-10-16_haiku-r1-beta1-on-old-mac-revisiting-beos.md

 - It is able to switch completely off when shutting down.
 - Sound recorder displays a graph, similarly to the MacBook, so it seems to be able to use the microphone, but there is no audio output.

-I am very happy to see this old computer much faster than I had ever seen it at launching apps.
-I chose the 32 bit version because, at this time, it will probably have more apps available and I read somewhere that is was a bit more stable.
-I saw a few app crashes, but I would say it’s normal in a beta version.
-Everything, including many of the the third-party applications are still under development.
-But it works!
+I am very happy to see this old computer launching apps much faster than I had ever seen it before.

+As a side note, Haiku R1/beta 1 is available in both 32 and 64 bit versions, and at this time there is no compatibility layer to allow running 32 bit applications under the 64 bit operating system.
+So, I have chosen the 32 bit version because, at this time, it will probably have more apps available and I read somewhere that is was a bit more stable.
+I have already seen a few app crashes, but I would say it’s normal in a beta version.
+Everything, including drivers and many of the the third-party applications are still under development.
+But hey, it works!
 In fact, this article is being written on Haiku, just to celebrate the fact that we are able to do so.

 ## What's new (and what's missing)